-My simple decision to let bison cross the road at their own pace can help that animal make it through the harshness of the winter season.
+My simple decision to let bison cross the road at their own pace can help that animal make it through the harshness of winter season.
 Collectively, if we all did that – can you imagine the impact?
 And while we cannot know and understand everything about every species, again, we can basic principles of not feeding animals or leaving food for animals to find and risk habituation.

 Equally important, we can be patient with animals and allow them the space they need to coexist in our world.
-If we wish to photograph, we must admit that we have way too many megapixels in our cameras these days anyway, so stay back and crop afterwards.
-That photograph is not worth risking the life of a young elk, wolf, bison, deer, etc. or yourself for that matter.
+If we wish to photograph, we must admit that we have way too many megapixels in our cameras these days anyway, so stay back and crop afterward.
+That photograph is not worth risking the life of a young elk, wolf, bison, deer, etc., or yourself for that matter.
 Because let’s face it, I know where I’m placing my bet for Mama Bear versus human.